 This type of person leads by positive example and endeavours to foster a team environment in which all team members can reach their highest potential, both as team members and as people.
 They encourage the team to reach team goals as effectively as possible, while also working tirelessly to strengthen the bonds among the various members.
 They normally form and lead some of the most productive teams.

 This style requires the manager to continue providing direction but to also involve employees more in problem solving and decision making.
-They “lead from behind” through providing encouragement and the organizational tools to ensure that others can do their jobs effectively.
+They “lead from behind” through providing encouragement and the organisational tools to ensure that others can do their jobs effectively.
 They assist employees to build and buy into their own vision of what can be done.
 This is accomplished by soliciting people’s opinions, answering questions, and showing a personal interest in them as individuals.
 This style is appropriate when people are no longer beginners but are still not fully skilled or confident in their ability to do a task.

 Country club style (low task, high relationship)